of the National Beagle Club of America

 375 Regular Members and 162 supporting members.
 As of Spring

 2000, there are 384 Regular Members, 178 Supporting Members and

 6 Associate Members.

 National Beagle Club's Institute Farm Property

-The National Beagle Club is
+The National Beagle Club's

-fortunate to have possession of a tract of 508 acres located in
+located on a tract of 508 acres located in

 been founded in Boston in 1887, named the National Beagle Club.

 These same 5 men formed a corporation named the Institute

 Corporation to purchase and own the land.
 The land is still